 Who runs Eclair CDR?

-We have a designated specialists in our Information Systems team who oversee and administer the Eclair CDR registration process and system.
+We have designated specialists in our Information Systems team who oversee and administer the Eclair CDR system and registration process.

 How is a patient’s privacy protected?

 The confidentiality of our patients’ health information is a central focus of our organisation.
 We administer our service in accordance with the Health Information Privacy Code 1994 and Privacy Act 1993.